Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 ## Cities

 Harr'qaci Skrell have built cities that, unlike on Qerrbalak, are not standing on stilts, but instead are directly on the ground.
-The cities are inside very resistant glass spheres.
+The cities are inside durable glass domes.

 There are also some caste-specific cities, like military bases for Raskinta-Katish, large research centers for Malish-Katish or great Garden-cities for Talum-Katish.
 There is however no restricted access.
 Everyone can come to any of these for various reasons.
 The point is that the same way Skrell are divided into castes that focus on certain part of life of the society, some cities also focus on certain tasks.
 These are usually closer to other city-states and are supported and influenced by them.